nmcteam/mulch/README.md

 This folder can contain any number of valid json files.
 These will be made available to all twig templates indexed against their filename.
 So a file named "foo.json" would be available in the templates with {{ foo }}.
 This is a helpful way to inject/use some data from a project you are mocking up.

-### LESS Folder
+### Styles Folder

-The target file will be the top-level all.less.
+The target file will be the top-level all.less, all.scss, or all.sass.
 This can @include any other files you wish to use.
+By default (`gulp mulch`), all.less will be used; override this by running `gulp sass mulch` or `gulp scss mulch`.

 ### Scripts Folder